qmk/qmk_firmware/readme.md

 ### Windows (Vista and later)
 1. If you have ever installed WinAVR, uninstall it.
 2. Install [MHV AVR Tools](https://infernoembedded.com/sites/default/files/project/MHV_AVR_Tools_20131101.exe).
 Disable smatch, but **be sure to leave the option to add the tools to the PATH checked**.
+3. If you are going to flash Infinity based keyboards you will need to install dfu-util, refer to the instructions by [Input Club](https://github.com/kiibohd/controller/wiki/Loading-DFU-Firmware).
-3. Install [MinGW](https://sourceforge.net/projects/mingw/files/Installer/mingw-get-setup.exe/download).
+4. Install [MinGW](https://sourceforge.net/projects/mingw/files/Installer/mingw-get-setup.exe/download).
 During installation, uncheck the option to install a graphical user interface. **DO NOT change the default installation folder.** The scripts depend on the default location.
-4. Clone this repository.
+5. Clone this repository.
 [This link will download it as a zip file, which you'll need to extract.](https://github.com/jackhumbert/qmk_firmware/archive/master.zip) Open the extracted folder in Windows Explorer.
-5. Double-click on the 1-setup-path-win batch script to run it.
+6. Double-click on the 1-setup-path-win batch script to run it.
 You'll need to accept a User Account Control prompt.
 Press the spacebar to dismiss the success message in the command prompt that pops up.
-6. Right-click on the 2-setup-environment-win batch script, select "Run as administrator", and accept the User Account Control prompt.
+7. Right-click on the 2-setup-environment-win batch script, select "Run as administrator", and accept the User Account Control prompt.
 This part may take a couple of minutes, and you'll need to approve a driver installation, but once it finishes, your environment is complete!
-7. Future build commands should be run from the MHV AVR Shell, which sets up an environment compatible with colorful build output.
+8. Future build commands should be run from the MHV AVR Shell, which sets up an environment compatible with colorful build output.
 The standard Command Prompt will also work, but add `COLOR=false` to the end of all make commands when using it.

 ### Mac
 If you're using [homebrew,](http://brew.sh/) you can use the following commands: